arunkumaraqm/Video-Conferencing-Webrtc/README.md

 ## Fake video

 ### Generate Fake Video

 - Install ffmpeg.
 - Take any small MP4 video (a few seconds).
 Run `ffmpeg -y -i video.mp4 -pix_fmt yuv420p video.y4m` to produce video.y4m.

 ### Open Chrome feeding it the fake video

 - You can also download one such fake video from the releases in this repo.
-- Open Chromium from the shell. `chromium --use-fake-device-for-media-stream --use-file-for-fake-video-capture=video.y4m`
+- Open Chromium from the shell. `chrome --use-fake-device-for-media-stream --use-file-for-fake-video-capture="C:\Users\froma\Downloads\video.y4m"`

 ## Webcam permissions

 - Your browser will probably not let you enable webcam permissions for http.
 - Go to about:flags and enable `Insecure origins treated as secure`
 - Go to localhost:8887 (or the one listed in Web Server for Chrome popup or the one listed in the npm start process).